midlantica/LovelyBunchOfCoconuts/content/claims/trans_women_are_women.md

 ---
-title: "Trans Women are Women"
+title: 'Trans Women are Women'
-claim: "Trans Women are Women"
+claim: 'Trans Women are Women'
-translation: "Biology is hate speech now."
+translation: 'Biology is hate speech now.'
 ---

 ## "Trans Women are Women"